QuaCaTeam/quaca/docs/tutorials/newfeature.md

   PermittivityLorentzOhmic perm(eps_inf, alpha_0, omega_0, gamma);

-  auto omega = GENERATE(take(10, random(-150.4, 150.4)));
+  auto omega = GENERATE(-1.2,0.1);
   REQUIRE(perm.epsilon(omega) == std::conj(perm.epsilon(-omega)));
 };
 ```
 And done!
-This test will generate ten randomly drawn frequencies and check whether the crossing relation is fulfilled for them.
+This will test the crossing relation for the set of frequencies defined between the brackets after the `GENERATE` command.
+You can add additional values if you like, but take care, to always include tests in all the relevant regimes of the function, you would like to test.
+In our case, we want to ensure, that the crossing relation is fulfilled for positive and negative frequencies.
 As a last step we have to register this test to QuaCa.
 Head over to the `test/UnitTests` directory and open `CMakeLists.txt`.
 You will see a bunch of files that are added to target `test_sources`.